-The 2020 Sunshine Summit to End Hunger is designed to provide attendees with the latest in research and proven tools in the fight against hunger.
-The10th Annual SSEH is a free two-day high-impact event that will explore research, programs, and best practices related to this year’s theme “Global Effects of COVID-19 on Food Systems and Local Effects on Emergency Feeding Efforts”.
-Sessions will be locally, nationally, and internationally focused on the experiences of families struggling with food insecurity and different response programs and techniques.
+The 2021 Sunshine Summit to End Hunger is designed to provide attendees with the latest in research and proven tools in the fight against hunger.
+The 11th Annual SSEH is a free two-day high-impact event that will explore research, programs, and best practices related to food sovereignty and security, and in particular resiliency, lessons learned during the COVID-19 pandemic and beyond.
+Sessions will be locally and nationally focused on the experiences of families struggling with food insecurity and different response programs and techniques.

 The agenda below may change.
 All times are listed in Eastern Time (ET)

 Thursday, October 28, 2021